 - (i) A reactor, a critical facility, a conversion plant, a fabrication plant, a reprocessing plant, an isotope separation plant or a separate storage installation; or - (ii) Any location where nuclear material in amounts greater than one effective kilogram is customarily used. - j.
 Location outside facilities means any installation or location, which is not a facility, where nuclear material is customarily used in amounts of one effective kilogram or less.

-DONE at Vienna on the 24th day of April 2003, in duplicate, in the English language.
+DONE in Vienna on the 13th day of September 2002 in duplicate in the English language.

-For the REPUBLIC OF MALTA:
+For the REPUBLIC OF SOUTH AFRICA: For the INTERNATIONAL ATOMIC

-For the INTERNATIONAL ATOMIC ENERGY AGENCY:
+ENERGY AGENCY:

-(Signed) (Signed)
+(signed) (signed)